USC Center for the Political Future

-The Center for the Political Future (CPF) is a non-partisan center housed in the University of Southern California's Dornsife College of Liberal Arts and Sciences.
+The Center for the Political Future is a non-partisan center housed in the University of Southern California's Dornsife College of Liberal Arts and Sciences.
 The center was established in order to combat uncivil political discourse and promote bipartisan, fact-based dialogue on national issues.
-The Center for the Political Future hosts conferences, offers a Fellows program, hosts an ongoing dialogue series called Political Conversations, and provides a neutral ground for political discourse in "off-the-record policy workshops" with top experts from relevant disciplines, among other programs.
+The Center for the Political Future hosts conferences, offers a Fellows program, hosts an ongoing dialogue series called Political Conversations as well as other speaker events, and provides a neutral ground for political discourse in "off-the-record policy workshops" with top experts from relevant disciplines, among other programs.